What's The BioTea?

 Racism in healthcare has to be reduced in order to save the life of Black birthing people.

-There must be a public health campaign that targets Black women who do not feel comfortable visiting doctors offices.
+There must be a public health campaign that targets Black birthing people who do not feel comfortable visiting doctors offices.

-There must be a trustworthy reporting system for Black women to report disparate treatment.
+There must be a trustworthy reporting system for Black birthing people to report disparate treatment.

 Anyone who says some version of "they need to eat better and exercise" has missed the whole point and should be first person signed up for implicit bias training.

-There are too many children growing up without their Black mother due to the lack of care from those who chose to have a career as healers.
+There are too many children growing up without their Black parent due to the lack of care from those who chose to have a career as healers.

 My thoughts